barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 something got processed or not is using the SignalR notifications.

 In our case we will have a SignalR notification type for successful processed action which contains the new state.
+This is what we handle in the previous code example.

 We can also have a SignalR notification type letting us know our action has failed to process because of the wrong value in our ticket.